IFYates/IFY.Shimr/README.md

 These concepts can automatically be applied to arrays and direct `IEnumerable<?>` usages.

 ## Renaming Members
 The proxy/facade patterns can also make it easier to unify different implementations.
-Shimterface can help be enabling renaming of implementation members using the `ShimAttribute`.
+Shimterface can help by enabling renaming of implementation members using the `ShimAttribute`.

 ```C#
 public class TestClass {